A guide to configuring a private container registry for your truss

 Get your service account key as a JSON key blob.

-Add a new secret to Baseten named
+Add a new secret to Baseten named gcp-service-account

-(or similar) with the JSON key blob as the value. -
+(or similar) with the JSON key blob as the value.

-Add the secret name that you used to the
+Add the secret name that you used to the secrets

-section of theconfig.yaml
+section of the config.yaml

 to allow this model to access the secret when it is pushed.